jojojaeger/treetop-2022/README.md

 # Treetop Challenge 1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

-It is splitted into four components:
+It is splitted into three main components:
 - list for showing all the components
 - detail view for showing the details of one component
 - form for adding a new treetop component

 Also routing was used for navigating between pages, a compoment-factory for mocking the data and a component-service for simulating the database (get data, push data,..).
 Data will be gone however after refreshing the page.

-## Modules
+## How to run it

-Run `npm install` to get all the dependencies.
+1) Clone repo and run `npm install` to get all the dependencies.
 For this project bootstrap as a style library was used.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2) Run `ng serve` and navigate to `http://localhost:4200/`.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+3) Run `ng test` to execute the unit tests

 # Treetop Challenge 2